 Total Columns on Combined Statements - Total columns on the combined statements are captioned Memorandum Only to indicate that they are presented only to facilitate financial analysis.
-Data in these columns do not present financial position or results of operations in conformity with generally accepted accounting principles, neither is such data comparable to a consolidation.
+Data in these columns do not present financial position or results of operations in conformity with accounting principles generally accepted in the United States of America, neither is such data comparable to a consolidation.
 Interfund eliminations have not been made in aggregation of this data.